-It’s estimated that 38% of the jobs that people are doing today will not exist in 3 years’ time due to automation.
+A frequently cited report from Dell Technologies and The Institute for the Future noted that 85% of the jobs that will exist in 2030 hadn’t yet been invented.
 This startling figure highlights the urgent need for companies to consider how they upskill and retain staff not only today, but for new roles that will emerge over time.

 This is one of a number of trends that are at the root of a revolution in enterprise learning.
 The opportunity is there for those employers who take the time now to focus on how they deliver, track and review employee learning programs.